Surajkumarjha07/SwiftRide-user-service/README.md

 ✅ Prerequisites

-Ensure you have the following installed:
+Ensure you have the following installed ->
 Node.js (for JavaScript/TypeScript backend)
 Express

-Required Packages:
+Required Packages ->
 bcrypt
 jsonwebtoken
 dotenv
 prisma
 nodemon

-Database:
+Database ->
 MySQL

-Ensure you have the following tools running in your local machine:
+Ensure you have the following tools running in your local machine ->
 Confluent Kafka Docker Image
 Redis Docker Image